-11.03 Functions of the Monitoring Officer
+12.03 Functions of the Monitoring Officer

 - (a) Maintaining the Constitution.
 The Monitoring Officer will maintain an up-to-date version of the Constitution and will ensure that it is widely available for consultation by Members, staff and the public. - (b) Ensuring lawfulness and fairness of decision making.
-After consulting with the Head of Paid Service and Chief Finance Officer, the Monitoring Officer will report to the Full Council if he or she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
+After consulting with the Head of Paid Service and Chief Finance Officer, the Monitoring Officer will report to the Full Council or the Executive Board in relation to executive functions if he or she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered. - (c) Supporting the Standards Committee.
 The Monitoring Officer will contribute to the promotion and maintenance of high standards of conduct through provision of support to the Standards Committee. - (d) Receiving reports.
 The Monitoring Officer will receive and act on reports made by Ethical Standards Officers and decisions of case tribunals. - (e) Conducting investigations.
 The Monitoring Officer will conduct investigations into matters referred by Ethical Standards Officers and make reports or recommendations in respect of them to the Standards Committee. - (f) Proper Officer for access to information.
-The Monitoring Officer will ensure that decisions, together with the reasons for those decisions and relevant Officer reports and background papers, are made publicly available as soon as possible. - (g) Providing advice.
-The Monitoring Officer will provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety and probity to all Councillors.
+The Monitoring Officer will ensure that executive decisions, together with the reasons for those decisions and relevant Officer reports and background papers, are made publicly available as soon as possible. - (g) Advising whether Executive Board decisions are within the budget and policy framework.
+The Monitoring Officer will advice whether decisions of the Executive Board are in accordance with the budget and policy framework.

-- (h) Restrictions on posts.
-The Monitoring Officer cannot be the Chief Finance Officer or the Head of Paid Service. - (i) Designation of Deputy.
+- (h) Providing advice.
+The Monitoring Officer will provide advice on the scope of powers and authority to take decisions, maladministration, financial impropriety, probity and budget and policy framework issues to all Councillors. - (i) Restrictions on posts.
+The Monitoring Officer cannot be the Chief Finance Officer or the Head of Paid Service. - (j) Designation of Deputy.
 The Monitoring Officer will designate an officer to deputise for him in his absence.
 He has presently designated the Head of Legal Services.

-11.04 Functions of the Chief Finance Officer
+12.04 Functions of the Chief Finance Officer